 SUPERVISION RECEIVED AND EXERCISED

-Receives general direction from the Supervisor, Application Support and Development.
+Receives general direction from assigned managerial personnel.
 Exercises no supervision of staff.

 This is an advanced journey-level professional classification responsible for defining, developing, and implementing new software systems and major enhancements to highly complex existing software systems.
 This classification exercises considerable independent judgment and initiative and collaborates with users and other technical staff through the lifecycle of assigned development projects.
 This class is distinguished from the Programmer/Analyst by the advanced technical work and the provision of technical instruction to lower-level staff.
-This class is further distinguished from the Supervisor, Application Support and Development by the latter's full supervisory responsibility in planning, organizing, and overseeing all programming and development functions and activities.
+This class is further distinguished from the assigned managerial personnel by the latter's full management responsibility in planning, organizing, and overseeing all programming and development functions and activities.

 Essential Duties/Major Responsibilities: